Anthropology Research Bulletin

 Links for more information: More information about UKRI review of investment approach, pause in funding calls and an open letter from Ian Chapman (UKRI)

 React awards enable time-critical research to support policymakers and practitioners delivering frontline public services in the UK.
 Researchers must work with public sector partners to respond to emerging and urgent evidence needs and deliver impactful outputs within six months.
-Awards between £50-100k are expected to be made, and the scheme is expected to open in April, and published guidelines may be changed or updated then.
+Awards between £50-100k are expected to be made, and the scheme deadline is 8 October 2026.
+Please contact research@anthro.ox.ac.uk as soon as possible if you are interested in applying.

 UKRI Translation: AHRC Proof of Concept